Chart Color Schemes

 Population growth drivers in Mitchelton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Mitchelton's population is estimated at around 10,092 people.
-This reflects an increase of 848 individuals since the 2021 Census, which reported a population of 9,244 people.
-The change is inferred from AreaSearch's resident population estimate of 9,921 following examination of ABS's latest ERP data release in June 2024 and an additional 94 validated new addresses since the Census date.
-This results in a density ratio of 2,352 persons per square kilometer, placing Mitchelton in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 9.2% growth since the 2021 census exceeded the SA3 area (8.0%) and the SA4 region, marking it as a growth leader in the region.
+As of November 2025, the estimated population of the Mitchelton statistical area (Lv2) is around 10,323.
+This reflects an increase of 1,079 people since the 2021 Census, which reported a population of 9,244.
+The change was inferred from the resident population of 9,902 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 94 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,406 persons per square kilometer, placing Mitchelton (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 11.7% since the 2021 Census exceeded both the SA3 area at 8.1% and the SA4 region, marking it as a growth leader in the region.
 Overseas migration contributed approximately 44.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Moving forward with demographic trends, an above median population growth is projected for the suburb of Mitchelton, expected to increase by 1,484 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.7% in total over the 17 years.
+Considering these projections, an above median population growth is projected for Mitchelton (SA2), with the area expected to expand by 1,475 persons to 2041, reflecting a gain of 10.1% in total over the 17 years.

 Frequently Asked Questions - Population